 If the IRS believes that a business or individual has deliberately avoided paying taxes or filed a fraudulent return, it will forcefully pursue a conviction.
 IRS investigators investigate every piece of evidence related to your case; examinations are pervasive.
 With a reputation for aggression, you need an attorney who is willing to fight hard for your rights.
 Okabe & Haushalter is ready to make sure that, as a taxpayer, your legal rights are protected.
 If you want an attorney that will fight for your freedom as hard as the IRS will pursue a conviction, you’ve come to the right place.

 If you’re facing a tax violation charge, talk to an attorney right away.
-If you are under investigation for a tax crime, our lawyers are ready to help you understand your rights to give you a better chance of avoiding tax fraud and evasion charges or a conviction.
+If you are under investigation for a tax crime, our white collar crime lawyers are ready to help you understand your rights to give you a better chance of avoiding tax fraud and evasion charges or a conviction.
 With a forceful legal defense backing you up in court, you can have peace of mind that your rights will be protected.
 At the firm, we are highly experienced in numerous areas of criminal defense.
 To see what a lawyer form the firm can do for your tax evasion or tax fraud case, call our office today.